mathsoftware/engineer/representation/repsymo/2dp/mrm/feat/drawing-a-tree-on-canvas-with-xy-coordinates/index.md

 ```

 With that information we can draw the lines according to the corresponding
-quadrant: up, straight or right, down.
-The next node is always to the right as
+quadrant: up, straight or right, down. **The next node is always to the right as
-the decision year always increases.
+the decision year always increases**.

 ```ts
 const drawUpRightLabel = (next: TreeNode, label: string) => {